 By providing a daily lunch to children in school we remove hunger as a barrier to learning.
 An active feeding programme encourages pupils to attend school in the first place and then keeps them there throughout the day.
 The programme also provides health and educational benefits to these vulnerable and impoverished children by helping to keep minds and bodies fuelled for productive and successful learning, allowing them to focus on their education rather than their empty stomach.

-With more than 2,700 children to feed for almost 200 days a year, our feeding programme is a significant financial undertaking, and although we can provide a meal for as little as 8 pence, the total cost amounts to around £40,000 to £45,000 per year.
+With 2,500 mouths to feed for almost 200 days a year, our feeding programme is a significant financial undertaking, and although we can provide a meal for as little as 8 pence, the total cost amounts to around £35,000 per year, depending on food prices.
 Please help us remove hunger as a barrier to learning by supporting this programme today.

 provides three pupils with a daily term-time lunch each month